Your Shopping Cart

 mens suit pants half break

-10. Seat Should be Fitted
+3. Seat of Dress Pants Should be Fitted

-The seat of your suit pants is another important area to get fitted.
+The seat of your pants is another important area to get fitted.
 Avoid pants with a lot of extra room in the seat so fabric doesn't get baggy or wrinkly.
 Of course, you don’t want them too tight either.

 Typically, if the pants are too tight in the seat, you don’t even need to see it to know.
 You’ll be able to feel it if there’s too far on the snug side (although it never hurts to do a visual check, either).